 Hugo Weaving‘s Nazi accent is not much better, as I’m sure he’s mixing in a little Elvish.
 He’s Jonathan Schmidt aka The Red Skull, also imbued with super serum, but because he’s Cherman, he ended up “bad.”
 Luckily, he didn’t need any makeup to play Cap’s craggy-faced nemesis – those cheekbones, like a Swiss model!
 Toby Jones is the Red Skull’s sycophant, and his German accent is so bad, I’m positive he didn’t even watch the HOGAN’S HEROES episodes provided by the filmmakers as homework.

 Tommy Lee Jones is Colonel Chester Philips, who is here to make snide remarks in his characteristic drill-instructor staccato.
-Hayley Atwell is Cap’s G-Rated love interest, and if it weren’t for her magnus 36D-cups straining against her army uniform, we’d notice she looks like Bill Hader.
+Hayley Atwell is Cap’s G-Rated love interest, Peggy Carter, and her magnus 36D-cups straining against her army uniform, distract from the fact she looks like Bill Hader.
 Dominic Cooper is physicist Howard Stark (yes, IRON MAN Tony’s father), who creates Cap’s shield, and makes Cap jealous by sharing fondue with the Bill Hader chick.